Last Week: Brazilian Jazzmasters: Ivan Lins

 by Scott Adams

-This week, we'll jump into our own 'Brazilian Summer' with a new album from Ivan Lins as part of of our focus on the passionate singer and songwriter from Rio.
+This week, we'll jump into our own 'Brazilian Summer' with the latest album from Ivan Lins as part of of our focus on the passionate singer and songwriter from Rio.
 Details below, but now, it's a two-hour playlist filled to the max with 'The Music of Ivan Lins' on The Sounds of Brail, and I think you’ll enjoy what’s in store on our streaming station…

 ~ ~ ~